Cloncurry, Queensland: Geography

 The Flinders Highway enters from the east and the Barkly Highway exits to the west.
 The Landsborough Highway enters from the south-east and the Burke Developmental Road exits to the north.

 The Cloncurry–Dajarra Road exits to the south from the Barkly Highway.

 Cattle grazing is the significant industry in the region, and a large sale yard is located in the town.

 The town has one of the richest geological layers in the world with copper (and gold) mining being core industries since 1867.

-Open cut mining has impacted the landscape and the nearby former mine-site Mary Kathleen is a tourist attraction.
+Open cut mining has impacted the landscape and the former mine-site Mary Kathleen is a tourist attraction.

 History

 The Aboriginal traditional owners of Cloncurry are the Mitakoodi people (pronounced Mee-tah-koo-dee).
 In August 2024, the Mitakoodi and Mayi people were formally acknowledged and officially obtained native title determination.
 The region of Cloncurry is traditionally known as Pimurra and the Mitakoodi people were known as the River people.

 The first Europeans to traverse these tribal lands of peoples such as the Maithakari and the Wanamara, were Burke and Wills on their epic, and ultimately fatal, transcontinental expedition.
 The Cloncurry River was named by Burke after Lady Elizabeth Cloncurry, his cousin, with the town eventually taking its name from the river.

 Ernest Henry discovered copper in the area in 1867, and the town sprang up to service the Great Australia Mine to the south.
 Roger Sheaffe established the first pastoral run in the Cloncurry district - "Fort Constantine".
 Gold was discovered at Top Camp.

 The town was surveyed in 1876.
 Cloncurry was proclaimed a town in 1884.

 Cloncurry Provisional School opened on 19 March 1884.
 In 1894, it became Cloncurry State School.